 - They come with extended warranties on the original equipment, powertrain, etc.

-- Special financing is sometimes offered as incentives.
+- Special financing is sometimes offered as an incentive.

 - They are certified by a manufacturer or dealer to be as much like new as possible.

 - Sometimes there are additional maintenance benefits included (check with the dealer).